splunk/public-o11y-docs/sp-oncall/get-started/user-roles-and-permissions.rst

 Stakeholders can be considered separate from all other roles as these users cannot be placed in any on-call schedules nor take action on incidents.
 They can simply be added to existing incidents and notified through their defined contact methods for awareness.
-For comprehensive information on stakeholders, please see `this article <https://help.victorops.com/knowledge-base/stakeholders/>`__.
+For comprehensive information on stakeholders, please see XXXXXX `this article <https://help.victorops.com/knowledge-base/stakeholders/>.

 The next sections provides a detailed breakdown of the specific permissions for each role.

 User Permissions
 =========================